zzJinux/docker-nat-simulate/README.md

 Ncat: Version 7.70 ( https://nmap.org/ncat )
 Ncat: Listening on :::80
 Ncat: Listening on 0.0.0.0:80
-Ncat: Connection from 2.2.2.2.
+Ncat: Connection from 172.19.0.2
-Ncat: Connection from 2.2.2.2:45678.
+Ncat: Connection from 172.19.0.2:45678.
 ```

-> Why `iptables` chooses the same port number as the privat endpoint?
+> Why `iptables` chooses the same port number as the private endpoint?

 It seems that the NAT of `iptables` tests the identical one first by default.
 To confirm that it _really_ reuses the port mapping, not blindly choosing the identical number, I ran another NATted host,